-- If you do not have any employees the amount forgivable is equal to Line 31 from your 2019 Form 1040 Schedule C divided by 52 then multiplied by 8. - If you have employees AND you restore your workforce to the same level it was as of February 15, 2020 (no more than a 10% reduction) before March 31, 2021.
+The loan is forgivable if you restore your workforce to the same level it was as of February 15, 2020 (no more than a 10% reduction) before March 31, 2021.
 However, if you have employees that turn down you offer to come back to work at the same hours and wages as before the pandemic, you can exclude them from the calculation.
 Also, you may still be able to receive full loan forgiveness even if you don't fully restore your workforce, if you are able to document that you are unable to restore your workforce because: